Last updated: 8 December 2020

 UK ranking: #8

-Bulb has built its brand on being distinctly different from the big six, with a set of instilled company values to make it a more attractive option compared to other major UK energy suppliers.
-In terms of its efficient service and energy plans, Bulb claims to be a simpler, cheaper way to go.
+Bulb has built its brand on being distinctly different from the big six, with a set of instilled values that aim to make it a more attractive choice compared to other major UK energy suppliers:

-According to its website, Bulb keeps its energy prices down by investing in technology and passing on the savings to customers, while making its gas and electricity plans available at one simple rate for all customers, so everyone gets the best possible deal.
-These factors helped Bulb gain the uSwitch award for Best Value for Money and has made the brand the UK’s eighth-largest energy supplier.
+Bulb says it keeps its energy prices low by investing in technology and passing the savings on to its customer base.
+Energy prices are kept at one simple rate for all customers, so everyone gets the best possible deal.
+These factors helped Bulb gain the Uswitch award for Best Value for Money and has made the brand the UK’s eighth-largest energy supplier.

-Notably, Bulb is also a community; it has a very active online forum that keeps users and customer service representatives well connected and lets customers directly have a say in how Bulb is run.
-Within a year of its foundation, Bulb took customers’ requests onboard and agreed to pay any exit fees faced by customers switching over.
+Notably, Bulb is also a community; it has an active online forum that keeps users and customer service representatives well connected and lets customers have a direct say in how Bulb is run.
+Within a year of its foundation, Bulb took customers’ requests onboard by agreeing to pay any exit fees faced by customers switching from other suppliers.

 It is also a Living Wage Employer and a certified B Corporation.
-This means Bulb is legally required (as opposed to just obligated) to consider the welfare of its workers and customers, as well as the wider community and environment in every business decision it makes, by making this a legal requirement and not just an obligation.
+This means Bulb is legally required (as opposed to just obligated) to consider the welfare of its workers and customers, as well as the wider community and environment in every business decision it makes.

-Bulb keeps things simple - it only offers one plan, which is called the Vari-Fair tariff.
-Available for dual fuel gas and electricity as well as electricity-only customers, Bulb’s energy is also a suitable choice for Economy 7 meters and prepayment meters.
+Bulb keeps things simple - it only offers one plan, which is called the Bulb Vari-Fair tariff.
+Available for dual fuel gas and electricity as well as electricity-only customers, The Bulb tariff is also a suitable choice for Economy 7 meters and prepayment meters.

 In both cases, Bulb is keen to point out its variable tariffs work out significantly cheaper than the price caps set by Ofgem – £218 below for those who pay by direct debit, and £174 below the prepayment price cap.
 This fits in with its aim of offering one of the cheapest energy plans on the market – the company admits that its dedication to this goal means it “makes lower profits than our competitors”.

-Bulb Business Energy has similar aims, with plans that are 15% cheaper while still offering green energy.
+Bulb Business Energy is similar, with plans that it says are 15% cheaper than the competition while still offering green energy.
 Like its Vari-Fair tariff, the plan is variable, which means no exit fees or long contracts.

-When it comes to green energy, Bulb is a leading choice.
+When it comes to green energy, Bulb is a leading force.
 The energy supplier not only offers 100% renewable electricity, but it also offers 10% renewable biomethane gas in addition to promising the rest of its gas is carbon-neutral.

 Its electricity is generated from a range of renewable energy sources including wind and solar at farms based all over the UK.
-Bulb Energy’s gas comes from pig slurry that is anaerobically digested – this harnesses the power of bacteria that can eat the slurry and produce harvestable energy.
-If Bulb fails to generate enough energy from its sources, it will buy renewable energy wholesale.
+Bulb Energy’s biomethane gas comes from pig slurry that is anaerobically digested – this harnesses the power of bacteria that can eat the slurry and produce harvestable energy.
+If Bulb fails to generate enough energy from its own sources, it promises to buy renewable energy on the wholesale market.

 The exact generators that Bulb uses are mapped out on its website.
-The most northerly source is 13km off the Caithness Coast, while the most southern is in Dartmoor.
-Bulb makes an effort to highlight the work of all of its green energy generators on its blog, so you can see precisely where in the UK your energy is coming from.
+The most northerly source is 13km off the Caithness Coast, while the most southerly is on Dartmoor.
+Bulb highlights the work of all its green energy generators on its blog, so you can see precisely where in the UK your energy comes from.

-The average household running on Bulb green energy will save 3.5 tonnes of CO2 from entering the atmosphere in a year, the equivalent of planting 1,770 trees.
+The average household running on Bulb green energy will save 3.5 tonnes of CO2 from entering the atmosphere per year, the equivalent of planting 1,770 trees.

 If customers ever choose to leave, there are no Bulb exit fees and if you refer a friend to switch as well, you’ll both get £50.

 Smart meters can also be installed for customers who switch to Bulb, with an aim to have them installed for all its customers over the next few years.
-For customers who have meters from other suppliers, Bulb will require manual meter readings.
+For customers who have meters from other suppliers, Bulb requires manual meter readings.

 Bulb is an energy supplier looking for new ways to improve its service, not just to customers but to the planet.
-Its current focus is the Bulb Labs plan, which aims to reduce Bulb renewable energy prices for customers who have electric vehicles and create easier means of solar panel management.
+Its current focus is the Bulb Labs plan, which aims to reduce Bulb renewable energy prices for customers who have electric vehicles and create easier means for managing solar panels.

 Linking back to the community aspect of the brand, Bulb is open to collaboration with other green energy businesses and invites individuals to participate in its Bulb Lab developments.

 Bulb Energy reviews confirm that the brand has earned a strong position among UK energy suppliers due to its customer service and inclusion of customers in its business decisions, so even if going green isn’t your priority, you might still consider Bulb as a potential energy provider.